 We know there is often a gap between people’s intentions and actions—perhaps they intend to use a non-profit’s program or service but don’t follow through, don’t realize they are eligible for certain benefits, or have misconceptions about what’s possible or expected in a particular context.
 Applying a behavioral lens can help agencies address these issues, and in doing so make good programs even more effective—enabling them to help more people.

-That’s why we created the NYC Behavioral Design Center with support from The New York Community Trust and the Booth Ferris Foundation.
-Through educational workshops, technical assistance, and cooperative design projects, the Center will help non-profits based in New York City identify and ameliorate behavioral barriers that emerge in service delivery, with a particular focus on alleviating poverty and enhancing civic engagement.
-Center staff will guide practitioners and program managers in applying insights and techniques from behavioral science to increase the utilization of their services and improve outcomes for the people they serve.
+That’s why we created the NYC Behavioral Design Center with initial support from the W. T. Grant Foundation, The New York Community Trust, and the Booth Ferris Foundation; and current funding from The New York Community Trust, the Pinkerton Foundation, and Fidelity Charitable.
+Through educational workshops, technical assistance, and cooperative design projects, the Center helps non-profits based in New York City identify and ameliorate behavioral barriers that emerge in service delivery, with a particular focus on alleviating poverty and enhancing civic engagement.
+Center staff guides practitioners and program managers in applying insights and techniques from behavioral science to increase the utilization of their services and improve outcomes for the people they serve.

-We’re accepting more requests for assistance from non-profits interested in applying behavioral insights to existing or new programs.
-If you work for a non-profit in NYC and have a problem you’d like to solve, you can find more information here.
+We’re accepting more requests for assistance from non-profits interested in applying behavioral insights to existing or new programs: you can find information here.